 | Calves | 8–10 | 12-16 |

-These are starting points.
+These are rough starting ranges, not precise targets.
+Individual tolerance, exercise selection, and compound overlap all change the real picture.
 Track your progress and adjust: if you're recovering well and progress stalls, add volume.
-If you're constantly fatigued or regressing, reduce volume.
-Individual response varies significantly.
+If you're constantly fatigued or regressing, reduce it.

 3-Day vs 6-Day PPL: Which Is Better?